By Patrick Shaw Stewart

 Most doctors and scientists were taught at university – as I was – that this is all an “old wives’ tale”.
 We were told that chilling of the human host has absolutely no effect on coughs and colds.
 This has caused a lot of trouble, because we all know that colds and flu are seasonal; they are roughly 50 times more common in temperate regions in mid-winter than high summer, and we need an explanation.
 Moreover, modern record-keeping makes it very clear that cold snaps are usually followed by increased sickness and more deaths from respiratory disease.
 It’s also very surprising that almost every common viral respiratory pathogen is affected in the same way – with cold weather and rain increasing sickness (see the references at the end of this essay, especially the papers by Du Prel, Viegas and Chew).
 This is, I believe, one of the great unsolved mysteries of medical biology.
 Whether one looks at DNA viruses, positive-sense RNA viruses, negative-sense RNA viruses, lipid encapsulated, non-encapsulated, icosahedral, filamentous viruses etc., roughly the same patterns appear.
-(In fact, the only exception I know of is that Edgar Hope-Simpson found that parainfluenza type 3 was slightly more common in the warmer six months than in the colder.)
+(In fact, the only exception I know of is that in 1981 Edgar Hope-Simpson found that parainfluenza type 3 was slightly more common in the warmer six months than in the colder** .)

 Some characteristics of human respiratory viruses.